jlpteaching/ECS154B/lab1/lab1.rst

 =======================

-If your circuit has some errors the first time, in order to retest your file, you must perform the following steps:
+If your circuit has some errors the first time, in order to retest your file, you should perform the following steps to guarantee a maximally clean, consistent log file:

 #.
-Delete the contents of your log file except for the headers, the
-   names of the signals.
+Disable logging file output through the logging window, under the
+   file tab.

 #.
+Delete or move the previously generated log file.

-Reset your circuit by pressing Ctrl + R, or by going to Simulate
+#.
+Reset your circuit with Ctrl + R, going to Simulate → Reset
-   → Reset Simulation.
+   Simulation, or whatever mechanism by which you return the circuit to its intended starting state.

+#.
+Re-enable logging file output through the logging window.

 #.
 Simulate again.

 #.
 Run ``tester.py`` again.

 If the first line of your log file has a line in which the last number is missing, you may safely delete it.
 Additionally, if you reset your